eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/no-mixed-operators/README.md

 This rule has 2 options.

 - `groups` (`string[][]`) - specifies operator groups to be checked.
 The `groups` option is a list of groups, and a group is a list of binary operators.
 Default operator groups are defined as _arithmetic_, _bitwise_, _comparison_, _logical_, and _relational_ operators.\
-  Note: Coalesce operator (`"??"`) and Ternary operator (`"?:"`) are not part of any group in the default configuration and therfore are allowed to be mixed with all other operators.
+  Note: Coalesce operator (`"??"`) and Ternary operator (`"?:"`) are not part of any group in the default configuration and therefore are allowed to be mixed with all other operators.

 - `allowSamePrecedence` (`boolean`) - specifies whether to allow mixed operators if they are of equal precedence.
 Default is `true`.